 A Monte Carlo type of simulation procedure that accounts for inter-station dependence will be used to construct confidence intervals.
+Other confidence intervals techniques may be examined and applied if appropriate.

 The products from this task will be 90% confidence intervals (i.e., 5% and 95% confidence limits) on precipitation frequency estimates for ARIs between 1-year and 1,000-year and for durations between 5-minute and 60-day at each observing location.